Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Đưa TinNgười Đưa Tin11/09/2023

 Hot weather has made air conditioning a necessity for many Australians.
 However, researchers from the Australian National University say that coping with hot days by turning on the air conditioning can have a negative impact on health.
-Those living in urban areas are most vulnerable to the effects.
+People living in urban areas are most vulnerable to the effects.

 Researchers have found that using air conditioning too much can make people more susceptible to heat stress.